By Marina Aagaard, MFT

 Now I’m already feeling okay again.
 The legs are a little bit wobbly, but I walk 600 meters along a narrow forest path to the shuttle bus, which will drive participants back down to the starting area.
 It only takes 10 minutes, then the first bus is filled with six participants and we drive down through the narrow hairpin road, that passes small vineyards and idyllic houses.

-From the target area near the top there is also a steep forest ladder and trail, about 4 kilometers.
-However, I do not want to use it today.
+From the finish line area near the top there is also a steep forest ladder and trail, about 4 kilometers.
+However, I refrain from that trip today.

 After the drive I get out of the bus and walk briskly across the grass, I wave to Henrik, who has come down from the bridge to meet me, but I hurry past him and head toward the race office to hear about the situation on the stairs.